pathirathnags/pathirathnags/README.md

 Hi, I’m @pathirathnags (she/hers)!
-I am a senior Computer Science major and Mathematics minor at Appalachian State University and expect to graduate in Fall 2022.
+I am a senior Computer Science major and Mathematics minor at Appalachian State University currently seeking full time positions.

 <!---
 pathirathnags/pathirathnags is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.